-- a) Submit a tournament sanctioning application form to Tennis Australia each year by the date specified by TA for approval by TA; - b) Be responsible for providing to TA (accurately and in accordance with any deadline imposed by TA or MA) all relevant dates in respect of the tournament (including at least the deadlines for entry, the start date and finish date of qualifying and main draw in order that TA can publish such dates on the TA website; - c) The Tournament Committee will support the Referee in, but not interfere with, the proper execution of his/her duties; - d) Decide upon matters arising out of the day-to-day running of the tournament save for those matters to be decided by the Referee pursuant to paragraph 6.3, and/or decide on any matter at the request of the Referee: - e) Ensure that suitable facilities are available at the tournament site and/or at additional locations for the completion of the scheduled events, assuming reasonable weather conditions; - f) Ensure that suitable ancillary facilities, such as toilets, are available at the tournament site and any additional locations;
+- a) Submit a tournament sanctioning application form (available by contacting the relevant Member Association) to Tennis Australia each year by the date specified by TA for approval by TA; - b) Submit a tournament match plan to Tennis Australia and the relevant Member Association when applying for the tournament. - c) Be responsible for providing to TA (accurately and in accordance with any deadline imposed by TA or MA) all relevant dates in respect of the tournament (including at least the deadlines for entry, the start date and finish date of qualifying and main draw in order that TA can publish such dates on the TA website; - d) Support the Referee in, but not interfere with, the proper execution of his/her duties; - e) Decide upon matters arising out of the day-to-day running of the tournament save for those matters to be decided by the Referee pursuant to Section 2 paragraph 2.2 (Tournament Referee), and/or decide on any matter at the request of the Referee; - f) Ensure that suitable facilities are available at the tournament site and/or at additional locations for the completion of the scheduled events, assuming reasonable weather conditions; - g) Ensure that suitable ancillary facilities, such as toilets, are available at the tournament site and any additional locations;

-- g) Be responsible for health and safety and child welfare/protection at the tournament and for the keeping of good order on the tournament site; - h) Ensure that all tournament venues are affiliated with the relevant Member Association; - i) Be bound by these Rules and Regulations and the Tennis Australia Code of Behaviour.
+- h) Be responsible for health and safety and child welfare/protection at the tournament and for the keeping of good order on the tournament site; - i) Ensure that all tournament venues are affiliated with the relevant Member Association; - j) Be bound by these Rules and Regulations and the Tennis Australia Code of Behaviour.

-6.2 Tournament Director
+2.2 Tournament Director